kaleturgay/B4/README.md

 cd buildroot/
 git checkout -b 2020.02
 ```
-3.2  Configure buildroot for BBB and compile.
+3.2  Configure buildroot for BBB and build.

 ```
 make beaglebone_defconfig
 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
 ```

-3.3  Backup the outputs.
+3.3  Backup the output.

 ```
 output/images/rootfs.tar
 ```

 Using buildroot alone generates all the required items such as MLO, u-boot.img, zImage, am335x-boneblack.dtb and rootfs.tar to start up BBB.
 Hereby I use the output rootfs.tar from buildroot, other items are provided by kernel and u-boot build.

+4. Create MMC

+5. Update image

 **References**
 1. TI Beagle Bone - http://www.ti.com/tool/PROCESSOR-SDK-AM335X